Testimony Ends In California's Gay Marriage Trial

 SHAFER: Opponents of Prop 8 are trying to convince District Court Judge Vaughn Walker that sexual orientation deserves the same level of protection given to race, gender and religion.
 But law professor David Levine of U.C.
 Hastings Law School in San Francisco says that would be a legal reach, one that could easily be overturned.

-Professor DAVID LEVINE (U.C.
-Hastings Law School): If instead Judge Walker were to write an opinion that was narrowly focused on the facts around Proposition 8, its harder to get that overturned on appeal.
+DAVID LEVINE: If instead Judge Walker were to write an opinion that was narrowly focused on the facts around Proposition 8, it's harder to get that overturned on appeal.

-For NPR News, Im Scott Shafer in San Francisco.
+SHAFER: For NPR News, I'm Scott Shafer in San Francisco.